Avinashsain/AZ-900/README.md

 - A **DDoS attack that keeps happening despite DDoS Protection** is usually a **Layer 7 (application-layer)** attack — Azure DDoS Protection Standard focuses on network-layer (L3/L4); pair it with a **WAF** for Layer 7.
 - Storing email/collaboration tools you don't manage the infrastructure or platform for (e.g., Microsoft 365) is a **SaaS** example.
 - **Cool tier** is cheaper than **Hot tier** for storage, but has a minimum retention period and slightly higher access cost per transaction.
+- **Azure Marketplace** is where you browse and acquire third-party VM images, apps, and other third-party offers within the Azure Portal.
+- **Azure Government** is a separate, dedicated Azure instance for US federal/state/local/tribal government entities and their solution providers, meeting compliance requirements like FedRAMP, CJIS, and ITAR.
+- **NSG (Network Security Group)** is specifically the **free** perimeter/network-boundary control that evaluates traffic in/out of a subnet against rule-based filters — Azure Firewall does similar filtering but is a paid, more advanced service.
+- Disaster recovery across regions works by **automatically replicating data to a paired region** — not by manually copying data yourself.
+- **Business Continuity / Disaster Recovery (BC/DR)** is the umbrella term for running apps and accessing data in another environment quickly after an outage.

 ---